India national football team: Golden years (1950s–1960s)

 In 1950, India managed to qualify for the 1950 FIFA World Cup, which was scheduled to take place in Brazil, after all the other teams in their qualifying group withdrew.
 However, India themselves withdrew from the tournament shortly before it began; officially, this was due to travel costs, but FIFA had offered to pay the team's travel expenses, and the real reason behind their withdrawal has been widely speculated in the decades since.
-While it was commonly believed that India withdrew due to FIFA's ban on playing barefoot, the team's captain at the time, Sailen Manna, insisted that this was not the case; it is now generally accepted that India withdrew simply because they valued the Olympics more than the World Cup and did not view the latter is being prestigious enough to justify taking part.
+While it was commonly believed that India withdrew due to FIFA's ban on playing barefoot, the team's captain at that time, Sailen Manna, insisted that this was not the case; it is now generally accepted that India withdrew simply because they valued the Olympics more than the World Cup and did not view the latter as being prestigious enough to justify taking part.
 Since then, India have yet to qualify for another World Cup.

-Despite not participating in the World Cup in 1950, the following years until 1964 are usually considered to be the "golden era" of Indian football.
+Despite not participating in the World Cup in 1950 and opting not to even play the Asian zone qualifiers until 1985, the following years until 1964 are usually considered to be the "golden era" of the Indian football.
 India, coached by Hyderabad City Police head coach Syed Abdul Rahim, became one of the best teams in Asia.
-In March 1951, Rahim led India to their first ever triumph during the 1951 Asian Games.
-Hosted in India, the team defeated Iran 1–0 in the gold medal match to win their first trophy.
+In March 1951, Rahim led India to their first ever triumph during the 1951 Asian Games, hosted in India.
+The team defeated Iran 1–0 in the gold medal match to win their first trophy.
 Sahu Mewalal scored the winning goal for India in that match.
 The following year, India competed in the 1952 Olympic Games in Helsinki, but were unused to the cold conditions and lost 10–1 to Yugoslavia.
 Following this defeat, the AIFF made it mandatory for footballers to wear boots.
-After taking the defeat in Finland, India participated in various minor tournaments, such as the Colombo Cup, which they won four times from 1952 to 1955.
+After taking the defeat in Helsinki Finland, India participated in various minor tournaments, such as the Asian Quadrangular Football Tournament, which they won four times from 1952 to 1955.